w3c/svgwg/README.md

 * [SVG Markers](https://svgwg.org/specs/markers/)
 * [SVG Paths](https://svgwg.org/specs/paths/)
 * [SVG Strokes](https://svgwg.org/specs/strokes/)
+-->

-All of the above spec drafts are automatically rebuilt on pushes to this repository.
+The SVG2 spec draft is automatically rebuilt on pushes to this repository.

+SVG-AAM is in the [ARIA repository](https://github.com/w3c/aria/tree/master/svg-aam)

 The SVG working group welcomes contributions to their specifications.
 These can be made by filing a pull request.